UB-Mannheim/ape/README.md

 Summary
 -------

-Every E-Mail ALMA sends can be printed out by a custom printer within your local network.
-"Request Letters", "Resource Slips", "Reminders" or other mails that are received by the server are directly forwarded to the APE script.
+Every email ALMA sends can be printed out by a custom printer within your local network.
+"Request Letters", "Resource Slips", "Reminders" or other emails that are received by the server are directly forwarded to the APE script.

-The APE script parses incoming HTML mails and converts them to PDF.
+The APE script parses incoming HTML emails and converts them to PDF.
 The generated PDF file can be printed out on any user-defined printer.

 APE mainly supports two functions:

- * direct print (prints mail immediately)
+ * direct print (prints email immediately)
- * queue-controlled print (prints collected mails by cronjob)
+ * queue-controlled print (prints collected emails by cronjob)

 APE has a simple and directory based file structure.
 Configuration changes can easily be made by editing text files.

-Additionally APE offers functions like caching mails in a temp directory.
+Additionally APE offers functions like caching emails in a temp directory.
 It even has a print history, logging mechanisms and a print preview for the best possible transparency.